Wheels in motion at Walkerston BMX

 For riders and volunteers who have been involved with the club for a long time, it has been very interesting to watch the sport develop and evolve.

-Michael Wallin has ridden BMX for nearly his whole life and has been involved with the Walkerston club for over 30 years.
+Michael Wallin has ridden BMX for nearly his whole life.
+He has been involved with the Walkerston club for over 30 years.

 “It’s very positive to see the next generation coming through.
 It keeps you keen to want to help out with the coaching and all that as well,” he says.
 Michael still races competitively and enjoys sharing his years of experience with younger riders.